 The ability to explain complex, technical matters with ease, grace, and simplicity so that nonspecialist readers understand almost effortlessly is one of the most important skills you can develop as a technical writer.
 This ability to "translate" difficult-to-read technical discussions is important because so much of technical writing is aimed at nonspecialist audiences.
 These audiences include important people such as supervisors, executives, investors, financial officers, government officials, and, of course, customers.

-This section shows you a step-by-step method for: "translating" technical discussions, that is, specific techniques you can use to make difficult technical discussions easier for nonspecialist readers to understand.
+This chapter provides you with some strategies for "translating" technical discussions, that is, specific strategies you can use to make difficult technical discussions easier for nonspecialist readers to understand.

-- What information to include in the report
+- What information to include in the document

-- What information to exclude from the report
+- What information to exclude from the document

-- How to discuss the information you do include in the report
+- How to discuss the information you do include in the document

 Translating is particularly important because it means supplying the right kinds of information to make up for the reader's lack of knowledge or capability.
-Translating thus enables readers to understand and use your report.
-Some combination of the techniques discussed in this section should help you create a readable, understandable translation:
+Translating thus enables readers to understand and use your document.
+Some combination of the techniques discussed in this chapter should help you create a readable, understandable translation:

 This list by no means exhausts the possibilities.
 Other techniques include: